heritage-of-rajasthan-essay

 A scene from the bylane of Johari Bazaar

-The bylanes of bazaars have many beautiful mansions and built-in local vernacular architectural styles.
-Some call it Rajput architecture; a few Havelis have elements usually found in Dhundhadi architecture; Jaipur is part of a region called Dhundhad.
-This doesn’t have a distinct style, mansions across Rajasthan carry common elements.
-These Havelis have many interesting features like lattices, Jharokas, Chowk, Tibara, to name a few.
-One of the striking features of the Havelis is Araiash work which simulates white marble with a near mirror finish.
+The by-lanes of bazaars have many beautiful mansions and built-in local vernacular architectural styles.
+Some call it Rajput architecture; a few Jaipur Haveli have elements usually found in Dhundhadi architecture; Jaipur is part of a region called Dhundhad.
+Mansions across Rajasthan carry some common design elements.
+These Haveli have many interesting features like lattices, Jharokas, Chowk, and Tibara, to name a few.
+One of the striking features of the Haveli in Jaipur is the Araiash work.

 heritage-of-rajasthan-wikipedia-haveli-jaipur